Oleksandr Yefremov: Biography

 Yefremov was again detained on 30 July 2016 at Boryspil International Airport (he was about to fly to Vienna) on suspicion of violation of Ukraine's territorial integrity by helping to create the Luhansk People's Republic and misappropriation of property.
-Since 1 August 2016 he is in custody (in June 2019 this was extended to 17 August 2019).
+On 1 August 2016 he was placed in custody.
+In June 2019 this arrest was extended to 17 August 2019.
+He was then released from custody but placed under house arrest.
+And then this preventive measure was changed to a personal commitment for two months, which was not extended after that.